What You Need to Know Before You Travel to Canada

 Recommended reading: To see what others think you should know before you travel to Canada, check the Washington Post’s Six things you should know about Canada before making a trip and Correr Es Mi Destino’s 10 Things You Need to Know Before Visiting Canada.

 1) Canada is huge.
 After Russia, Canada’s the second largest country in the world covering 9.9 million square kilometres.
 It’s surrounded by three oceans – the Atlantic, Pacific, and Arctic.
 What does this mean for you as a traveller?
 It will take a lot of time and money to cover the places you may want to see.
 Driving from coast to coast would take the better part of a week for example, and that’s if you’re driving straight through and are not planning to stop and enjoy any highlights along the way.
 On the other hand, while flying may be faster, flights are expensive.
 When I lived in Toronto, there were times that flights to Europe were cheaper than flights to Vancouver.
-If you only have a limited time to spend in Canada, it’s best to choose a region and spend your time there.
-If you want to head to the mountains, you could opt to first do a city break in Vancouver and then make your way to Whistler.
+If you only have a limited time to spend in Canada, it’s best to choose a particular region and spend your time there.
+For example, if you want to head to the mountains, you could opt to first do a city break in Vancouver and then make your way to Whistler.

 2) While Canada is huge from a geographic perspective, hardly anyone lives there.
 With a population of just over 36 million people, there’s a lot of vast empty space.
 The population density is 3.7 people per square kilometre, compared to the United States which boasts 37 people per square kilometre.
 The majority of Canadians live in cities like Toronto, Vancouver, and Montreal.
 While we’re small in number, we’re beautifully multicultural, with Toronto being known as one the most multicultural cities in the world.
 As travellers to Toronto, you can enjoy cuisine from around the globe, and experience all the colourful and vibrant neighbourhoods like Chinatown, Little Italy, and more.